Skip to main content

 init-core

 GC, encoding, and the sane-defaults baseline.
 Restores gc-cons-threshold to 16 MiB after the early-init bump; pauses GC entirely while the minibuffer is open; forces UTF-8 everywhere; enables save-place-mode, recentf, savehist, repeat-mode, uniquify, ibuffer as the default buffer list, global-auto-revert-mode.
-Sets up no-littering to keep var/ and etc/ under the config directory.
+Defines jotain-var-dir and the jotain-var-file helper, and themes the built-in state-file variables (recentf-save-file, savehist-file, save-place-file, bookmark-default-file, auto-save-list-file-prefix) to live under var/.
+Other modules use the same helper to keep their own state (keyfreq, logview, forge, transient) in the same place.
 Also contains the macOS modifier-key fix (Cmd→Meta, Option→Super, right Option untouched for special characters).
+Sets read-extended-command-predicate to filter M-x candidates by major mode; untagged commands are still shown, and typing a full command name always runs it regardless of the filter.

 init-keys

 Global bindings only — per-package bindings live in the relevant use-package block.
-Unbinds C-z / C-x C-z (no accidental suspend on GUI), binds M-o to other-window, enables windmove-default-keybindings (Shift + arrows), and defines jotain-toggle-window-split on C-x j for rotating a two-window layout.
+Unbinds C-z / C-x C-z (no accidental suspend on GUI), binds M-o to other-window, enables windmove-default-keybindings (Shift + arrows), defines jotain-toggle-window-split on C-x j for rotating a two-window layout, and ships a window-resize repeat-map so C-x ^ ^ ^ keeps enlarging without re-pressing C-x.
+Also registers which-key-add-key-based-replacements for the cross-cutting C-c / C-x prefixes (C-c n org-roam, C-c r eglot-refactor, C-c o combobulate, C-x P project, etc.) so the prefix menus surface short noun-phrase labels instead of bare command names.
+See Keybindings for the full namespace map and Ergonomics for the repeat-maps rationale.

 init-ui